alexey-krasnov/absorption_tauc_plot/README.md

  .  .
  .  .
 ```
 where Xi and Yi are the recorded wavelengths and absorption coefficients (Kubelka-Munk function), respectively.
-If you have reflectance data instead of absorption coefficients, the programm will ask you and make necessary Kubelka-Munk transformation.
+If you have reflectance data instead of absorption coefficients, the program will ask you and make the necessary Kubelka-Munk transformation.

-Within the directory containing txt files files, run:
+Within the directory containing txt files, run:
 ```sh
 absorption_processing.py
 ```
 The program asks to specify the semiconductor type.
-Enter 0 for direct; 1 for indirect or if you do not have any information about type semiconductor.
+Enter 0 for direct; 1 for indirect or if you do not have any information about the type of semiconductor.
 The program creates txt file with data in 5 columns: Wavelength (nm), Absorbance,  Energy, eV, Direct transition, Indirect transition, for further plotting of the figures.
-The corresponding figures of the absorption spectra, Tauc plot for direct/indirect transition for each sample are generated.
+The corresponding figures of the absorption spectra and Tauc plot for direct/indirect transition for each sample are generated.
 The band gap value for direct/indirect allowed transition will be extracted.

-## Other codes for Tauc transformation and band gap extractrion
+## Other codes for Tauc transformation and band gap extraction

-There are other codes that can make Tauc transformation and band gap extractrion.
+There are other codes that can make Tauc transformation and band gap extraction.
 The best code depends on your use case.
-- You may find [taucauto](https://github.com/LiamWilbraham/taucauto) for automatically extract the bandgap of a material by the Tauc method.
+- You may find [taucauto](https://github.com/LiamWilbraham/taucauto) for automatically extracting the bandgap of a material by the Tauc method.
-- A detailed explanation of Tauc transformation process and band gap extraction could be find here [Band Gap Calculation with Python](https://gepac.github.io/2019-06-07-projeto-bandGap/).
+- A detailed explanation of the Tauc transformation process and band gap extraction could be found here [Band Gap Calculation with Python](https://gepac.github.io/2019-06-07-projeto-bandGap/).

 ## Author